ben8p-archives/typescript-nova-toolkit/README.md

 - Be sure to have a localhost webserver
 - access intern form your localhost: http://localhost/nova-framework/node_modules/intern/client.html?config=nova/tests/intern

+# contributing
+Are you searching for new challenges ?
+You adhere on our vision ?
+We are just at the beginning of our adventure.
+It is the most exiting moment to join!
+Just clone the repository and go ahead : do your changes, send pull request, ...
+All contributors are welcomed!

 # lisence
 GNU GENERAL PUBLIC LICENSE